KratosMultiphysics/Kratos/applications/ContactStructuralMechanicsApplication/symbolic_generation/ALM_frictionless_mortar_condition/README.md

-# ALM frictionaless contact condition
+# ALM frictionless contact condition

 ## ELEMENT DESCRIPTION:
 Current directory contains the documentation for the symbolic derivation of the _"alm_frictionless_mortar_contact_condition"_ condition.
 This element includes a formulation of a ALM non-frictional contact condition using mortar formulation.